 The exhibits and collections at the Wyoming State Museum feature both the natural and human history of the state and the Rocky Mountain region.
 During your visit, you'll learn about the land and people of Wyoming, with exhibits covering everything from dinosaur fossils discovered in the state to pioneer-era trails to Wyoming's transition from territory to statehood.
-The state's resident wildlife and natural resources are also a focus topic.
-One gallery, called the "Hands-on History Room," is designed to tell Wyoming's story in an interactive way that will appeal to children.Continue to 5 of 8 below.
+The resident wildlife and natural resources are also a focus topic.
+One gallery, called the "Hands-on History Room," is designed to tell Wyoming's story in an interactive way that appeals to children.Continue to 5 of 8 below.

 05 of 08

 Cheyenne grew with the coming of the railroad and played an important role in the opening of the American West to settlement and development.
 The magnificent Cheyenne Depot opened to serve Union Pacific Railroad operations in 1887 and is now preserved as a National Historic Landmark.
 The Depot Museum, located on the first floor, offers exhibits related to railroad history.
 You'll also find a restaurant and brewery, offices, and event space.
 The Cheyenne Depot Plaza serves as an outdoor community space, hosting such events as the annual Depot Days and a New Years Eve celebration.

 06 of 08